CosmWasm/cosmwasm/SEMANTICS.md

 ### Dispatching Messages

-Now let's move onto the `messages` field.
+Now let's move on to the `messages` field.
 Some contracts are fine only talking with themselves, such as a cw20 contract just adjusting its balances on transfers.
 But many want to move tokens (native or cw20) or call into other contracts for more complex actions.
 This is where messages come in.
 We return